JNRowe/jnrowe.github.io/office_hours.rst

 .. rubric:: Footnotes

 .. [#] It seems that the norm for my co-workers is to make this offer on our
-       semi-private mastodon instance, but I’d like to think I was implicitely offering help there anyway.
+       semi-private mastodon instance, but I’d like to think I was implicitly offering help there anyway.

 .. _Robert Heaton: https://robertheaton.com/2018/10/22/slash-office-hours/